Trick or treat? EU, UK agree to delay Brexit until Halloween

 Economists and business leaders have warned that a no-deal Brexit would lead to huge disruptions in trade and travel, with tariffs and customs checks causing gridlock at British ports and possible shortages of goods.

-A disorderly Brexit would hurt EU nations, as well as Britain, and all want to avoid it.
+A disorderly Brexit would hurt EU nations, as well as Britain, and all want to avoid it — but there's little agreement about how.

 May's future, meanwhile, is uncertain.
+She will address the U.K. Parliament later Thursday on the outcome of the summit.

 She has previously said that "as prime minister" she could not agree to let Britain stay in the EU beyond June 30, and she has also promised to step down once Brexit is delivered.
 Many Conservative Party lawmakers would like her to quit now and let a new leader take charge of the next stage of Brexit.
 But they can't force her out until the end of the year, after she survived a no-confidence vote in December.